 Symptoms of OSA include:

-If a person is experiencing a persistent cough following a viral infection, they should talk to a doctor.
+Anyone experiencing a persistent cough after a viral infection should consult a doctor.

 The doctor may perform a physical examination and ask about other symptoms.
-Let the doctor know about the recent infection.
+The person should let the doctor know about any recent infections.